CompuCell3D/CompuCell3DDevelopersManual/docs/simulator.rst

 Simulator
 ---------

-`Potts` is the key C++ module that sits at the root of each simulation run by CC3D.
+`Simulator` is the key C++ module that sits at the root of each simulation run by CC3D.
 This is essentially a single class `Simulator` and it is responsible for orchestrating the flow of each CC3D simulation.
 Simulator object creates and manages other key objects such as `Potts3D` and ensures the integrity of the entire simulation.
 The code for the object is stored in `CompuCell3D\Simulator.h` and `CompuCell3D\Simulator.cpp`